-6.01 Number of Directors and Quorum (2019)
+7.01 Number of Directors and Quorum (2019)

-The Board shall consist of not fewer than twelve (12) and not more than fifteen(15) directors.
-The quorum for the transaction of business, at any meeting of the Board of Directors, shall consist of a majority of the directors.
+The Board shall consist of not fewer than eight (8) and not more than ten(10) Directors.
+The quorum for the transaction of business, at any meeting of the Board of Directors, shall consist of a majority of the Directors.7.02 Qualification

-6.02 Qualification

-Only full members shall be eligible for election as directors of the Corporation
+Only Full Members in good standing shall be eligible for election as Directors of the Corporation.

-6.03 Composition of the Board
+7.03 Composition of the Board

-The Board of Directors shall consist of the Officers, Chairpersons of the Standing Committees and Members-at-Large.
+The Board of Directors shall consist of:

+the President;

+the Vice President

+the Treasurer;

+the Secretary; and

+no less than three (4) and no more than (6) Directors-at-Large.

-6.04 Election and Term of Office (2019)
+7.04 Election and Term of Office

+At each Annual General Meeting, so long as there are vacant positions, the members shall elect members to the Board of Directors.

+Any Full Member of RTAM in good standing may stand as a candidate for a Board position, either Director-at-Large, or for one (1) Officer position.

+RTAM will endeavor to stagger the terms of Officers and Directors-at-Large to ensure institutional memory is retained.

-At each Annual General Meeting, the members shall elect the Board of Directors. stand asBoard position, either directors shall hold office for a term of one (1) yearre-.
-An incumbent Director, if qualified, is eligible for re-election to the Board.
+Directors shall hold office for a term of two (2) years, following which they will have to stand for re-election.
+An incumbent Director, if qualified, is eligible for re-election to the Board so long as they have not reached their total term limit..

-The total term limit for Board Members shall be five three (35) consecutive years on the Board commencing with members who were on the Board since 2017.
+The total term limit for Board Members shall be three (3) terms, or a total of six (6) years, whether or not served consecutively, commencing with members who were on the Board since 2017.

-The term of office for a Board shall be immediately following the AGM at which the Board was elected to the end of the next AGM.
+The term of office for a Board shall begin one (1) month following the AGM at which the Board was elected to the end of the next AGM.

-6.05 Duties of the Board of Directors
+7.05 Duties of the Board of Directors